 To locate your wastewater pipe, check our online property maps.

-If you notice a leak on public property such as on a footpath, road or park or you can smell a problem on neighbouring property, please contact us as soon as possible.
+If you notice a leak on public property such as a footpath, road or park or you can smell a problem on neighbour's property, please contact us as soon as possible.

 A connection to wastewater is included with building consent to build a new house, or subdivision consent granted for properties in the city.

 If approval for the subdivision or resource consent has not been granted, you need to talk to our duty planner.

 Our city's wastewater network caters for a population of 31,660.
 We have about 14,750 connections from homes and businesses.

 The discharge volume per day is around 13,000 cubic metres including industrial.